Why Mexico is my Favourite Country

 No, it’s not just in Cuba that you can see lots of really old cars.
 In Mexico, you’ll see plenty of old VW Beetles around, especially throughout central Mexico.
 Some towns such as Taxco use them for taxis, as does Mexico City (although they have started to replace them).
 They can be so colourful and photogenic!

-Click here to find your accomodation in Taxco.
+Click here to find your accommodation in Taxco.
 Any booking you make helps support this site but won’t cost you any extra.

 Swimming in a cenote